Maximbrg/Material-RE24/README.md

 --------------------------------------------------
 ##   Tree Structure
 <pre>
-├───A Benchmark for Domain Model
+├───A Benchmark for Domain Model    # Section III
-│   ├───Agreement
-│   │       Agreement - Associations.xlsx
+│   ├───Agreement # A directory that contains information regarding the tags of the different taggers │   │       Agreement - Associations.xlsx
 │   │       Agreement - Classes.xlsx
 │   │
-│   ├───Domain Models
-│   │       Gold standard - Associations.xlsx
+│   ├───Domain Models # A directory that contains the gold standard models │   │       Gold standard - Associations.xlsx
 │   │       Gold standard - Classes.xlsx
 │   │
-│   └───User Stories
+│   └───User Stories # A directory that contains the user stories │           camperplus.txt
-│           camperplus.txt
 │           Fish_Chips.txt
 │           grocery.txt